cybercongress/cybercongress/site/content/post/cosmos-proposal.md

 With the help of DeMa and IBC chains will be able to prove relevance using content identifiers and their ranks one to another.
 This will help to grow the IBC ecosystem, where each chain has multiple possibilities to exchange data, which is provably valued.
 And unlike DeFi, you don't need to trust it.
 We expect DeMa will be the new chapter in the history of contemporary digital marketing.

-The legend goes that one day the member of our team had a conversation with the Head of Yandex Russia (Yandex is the third biggest search company).
+The legend goes that one day the a member of our team had a conversation with the Head of Yandex Russia (Yandex is the third biggest search company).
 He sincerely admitted that provable conversion attribution of ads with resulting financial transaction and identity, is the Holy Grail of digital marketing.
 Believe him or not - if you ever run serious digital ad campaigns you perfectly understand the issue.
 Payment systems are disconnected from ad systems and ad system have no way to prove anything about the actions of the users.
 We are used to believing ad systems because they lead to conversions with some probability.
-But everything behind conversion (either on the third-party website or even on a website your control) are usually very inaccurate and probabilistic.
-Cyber is the system which will give content creators the power and energy to attribute and predict conversions precisely and provably.
+But everything behind conversion (either on a third-party website or even on a website your control) are usually very inaccurate and probabilistic.
+Cyber is a system which will give content creators the power and energy to attribute and predict conversions precisely and provably.

 ## Experiment